-OSCEs are summative/formative examinations and all scores are final.
-Students have to wait until the decisions of the Promotions Committee have been published before commencing any appeal process.
+OSCEs are summative and all scores are final.
+Students must wait until the decisions of the Promotions Committee have been published before commencing any appeal process.

 Students who score less than 70% on OSCEs will be offered an opportunity to discuss their examination performance with the Course Director by prior appointment.
+This is to get feedback about how to improve their performance but not to seek a grade change.